stirtrek/stirtrek.github.io/source/index.md

             <br>
             <br>
             <a href="https://goo.gl/maps/wVdUQNDfXd9Zxd2P8">AMC Easton 30</a>, Columbus, OH
-            But this year we can't do that, and we miss you.
-So we're going virtual!
+            But this year we're also going to be a hybrid virtual event too!
 Details are still to come, but we can't wait to hang out with you again.
         </div>
     </div>
     <div class="col-md-6">